RocketSmash9000/incredidot/README.md

 This project was made possible thanks to [Godot Engine](https://godotengine.org/license/).

 The project is based off of [Incredibox](https://www.incredibox.com/) by So Far So Good.
 This project is by no means a replica or a replacement of the game.

+If you use, remix or adapt this project, the license will be considered fulfilled if you place a link to this repo (that's visible and easy to access)